dotnet/msbuild/documentation/high-level-introduction.md

   - The top level of each project\target\prop file is a `<Project>` node which contains many children
   - As noted above, each specific file type tends to contain certain items.
 However **these are all conventions**!
   - If the XML is invalid (unclosed tag, etc) your build may fail in strange ways.
-    - macios has an xml check as pat of `make msbuild`
+    - macios has an xml check as pat of `make MSBuild`

 **Logic Constructs**